This music video is called Haifa Wahbi Live at Tolerance.

 The Qatari PM is said to have taken a break from his political duties to write out a cheque for the star after hearing that she intends to sue the Bahraini King.

-The question remains is this huge amount of money is just an Arab generosity or a Hush Money?
+The question remains is this huge amount of money just an Arab generosity or a Hush Money?

 A few years ago, the puppet Bahraini parliament had asked for a ban of Haifa Wehbe (as her name is also spelled in the Latin alphabet) performing, as they considered her clothes were “immodest”.